Electronic Kalimba

 But while being powered via battery, I had new issues with the audio amplifier not getting enough power from the microcontroller’s 3V3 pin.
 It could just not provide enough current and I would get frequent brown outs and clicking sounds from the resetting amp.
 This was a hard problem to solve.
 I tried multiple transistors and mosfets but all test setups proved to be too complicated or inefficient.
 In a stroke of luck, I stumbled over “ideal diodes modules”.

-Something that I found annoying after playing the V1 for some time was that it was inconvenient to reflash the microcontroller each time I wanted to play with different octaves / wave forms.
-Therefore, I added dedicated switches and buttons to the design to have a way to select different playmodes.
+Something entirely different that I found annoying after playing the V1 was that it was inconvenient to reflash the microcontroller each time I wanted to play with different octaves / wave forms.
+Therefore, I added dedicated switches and buttons to the design to have a way to select different modes.

 When I was happy with the new design, I uploaded it to JLCPCB again and was about to press order.
 I decided not to go ahead immediately, but I had the idea to print out the PCB layout on paper and place all the components to check if they fit physically on the board.
 Then it struck me.
 When I changed to the last microcontroller board, I forgot to set the correct exclusion zone, and components were therefore overlapping.
 This was unfortunate.
 I added so many cool features to my project that I completely filled up all the usable space on my PCB.
 Also, I did not want to increase the size of the PCB or change the position of the notes since I wanted to stick to the dimensions of a real Kalimba, and the natural and familiar feeling I loved so much while playing on my V1.

-I was let down, and all the different solutions I tried to fix this were unsatisfying.
-I nearly gave up at this point and almost stopped the project completely.
+I was let down, and all the solutions I tried to fix this were unsatisfying.
+I nearly gave up at this point and almost shelved the project completely.

 Version 3

 But since I had spent so much time and energy on the V2, just giving up did not sit right with me.
 I figured that a new approach and some outside the box thinking was necessary.
 After brainstorming with spare parts I had laying around, the perfect idea came to my mind.
-Adding a second PCB to seperate buttons & switches and the other electronics components.
+I started thinking about adding another PCB to separate buttons / switches to one, and all other electronics components to the second circuit board.
 This would give me all the necessary space to perfectly arrange my components and achieve a super cleaner look at the same time.
-In an electronics online shop I found surface mount pin headers and through hole pin sockets could be paired.
+In an electronics online shop I found fitting surface mount pin headers and through hole pin sockets could be paired.

-They then provide 20 pins per connection while having a minimal footprint and being mechanically strong.
-All and all, five “2×10” and two “2×4” connectors would provide all the necessary connections between the two PCBs.
+Each connector then provides 20 connections while having a minimal footprint and being mechanically strong.
+In total, five “2×10” and two “2×4” connectors would provide all the necessary connections between the two PCBs.
 In total, 116 pins!

 Also, I found the idea interesting to have a gyro on my PCB to be able to modulate the sound using movement in space.
 Again, a quick test on my breadboard and onto the layout the gyro module went.